 After a TV, wireless microphone or other low power auxiliary device signal is detected on a TVBD operating channel, all transmissions by the TVBD must cease within 2 seconds.

+Other requirements:

 Support different classes of fixed devices with different conditions of operation such as transmit power levels, etc. where permitted by regulatory domains.

-Contact Verification Signals may be used:

 Simultaneous operation for at least 5 co-located piconet networks

-Application data rates of 40 kbits per second to 2000 kbits per second range
+Application data rates of 40 kbits per second to at least 2000 kbits per second range supported

 Environment: Indoor/outdoor.
 Urban/suburban/rural.